matloff/fastStat/README.md

-Professional statisticians, especially Statistics professors, may find the presentation here to be a familiar story, but with an odd plot, a different cast of characters, and a different ending. :-)
+Professional statisticians, especially Statistics professors, may find the presentation here to be a familiar story, but with an odd plot, a different cast of characters, and a different ending. :-)  It will be the standard material, but viewed a broader contexts, especially real world practice.

 Indeed, **many of readers of this tutorial will be surprised to see that it does not contain many equations.**  But sadly, many people know the mechanics of statistics very well, without truly understanding on intuitive levels what those equations are really doing, and this is our focus.

 For instance, consider estimator bias.
 Students in a math stat course learn the mathematical definition of bias, after which they learn that